videlalvaro/videlalvaro.github.io/_posts/2011-05-12-rabbitmq-chat-post-mortem.md

 Once I've got the chat up and running.
 I've showed it to some friends on Twitter to be sure it wasn't broken.
 The next day I decided to ask [Reddit](http://www.reddit.com/r/programming/comments/h6aai/hey_reddit_i_wrote_a_chat_app_using_rabbitmq_and/) to try to take down the chat.
 There the fun started.

 Then Reddit users started to do some nasty things against the poor ol' little server.
 Some guy ran Apache Benchmark against it.
 Here are the [results](http://pastebin.com/ecVX7xtv): 100000 requests in 43~ seconds.
-I would say that's not bad for such a simple and _smalish_ setup.
+I would say that's not bad for such a simple and _smallish_ setup.

 Not happy with that another developer –[@danopia](http://twitter.com/#!/danopia)– created some Ruby [gists](https://gist.github.com/5c4769f21486a3c34d6a/442139759a20ed79ec2f9d805de156f2d2216cec) to act as bots that were constantly posting messages to chat.